 - Implement a high-quality, repeatable system to onboard, train, and develop new hires.
 This should be a step-by-step, written process that includes relevant metrics to hold people accountable to important activities.

 In summary, scaling your firm is a recruitment strategy that fits your needs if you wish to grow while not depending upon yourself for your revenue.
 Ultimately, it’s about duplicating what you and others do while adding what is lacking.
 Applying the above best practices can be the difference between scaling success and failure.
-If you have any questions related to your scaling, feel free to reach out to me at email@example.com.
+If you have any questions related to scaling your recruiting business, feel free to reach out to me at firstname.lastname@example.org.